top of page

 Laser and Soft-palate

-LAUP or laster assisted uvulopalatoplasty (burning the sides of the Uvula with a laser) has shown mixed results.
+LAUP or laser-assisted uvulopalatoplasty (burning the sides of the uvula with a laser) has shown mixed results.
 Its main benefit was that it could be done as a day procedure and at times in the outpatient setting.
 However, the pain was no different from bigger operations.

 Positive outcomes were limited to a select group with soft palate collapse only.
 That meant only a small number of patients would benefit from such procedures.
 Some studies have shown worsening of apnoea in some due to bad scarring of the palate.